rails/rails/guides/source/getting_started.md

 ### Generating a Model

 We're going to see the same generator that we used before when creating the `Article` model.
-This time we'll create a `Comment` model to hold reference to an article.
+This time we'll create a `Comment` model to hold a reference to an article.
 Run this command in your terminal:

 ```bash